Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Testing the SFR-HAR assumption

 \section{Testing the SFR-HAR assumption}

-Before applying \decode to predict the star formation histories and abundances of galaxies, we test the input assumption on the SFR-HAR connection via the TNG simulation.
-Specifically, we aim to test in a self-consistent model like TNG, whether the galaxy SFRs and host dark matter HARs are connected by a monotonically increasing relation, and the impact of the inclusion of a time delay between the two quantities possibly due to the cooling time of the accreted gas.
-Moreover, we check if, by starting from the SFR function and HAR function generated by the TNG simulation, the mean SFR-HAR relation of the TNG can be reproduced via our abundance matching technique described in Sect. \ref{sec_method_AM_sfr_har} using TNG's inputs.
+Before applying \decode to predict the star formation histories and abundances of galaxies, we tested the input assumption on the SFR-HAR connection via the TNG simulation.
+Specifically, our aim was to test in a self-consistent model like TNG, whether the galaxy SFRs and host dark matter HARs are connected by a monotonically increasing relation, and to determine the impact of the inclusion of a time delay between the two quantities possibly due to the cooling time of the accreted gas.
+Moreover, we checked if, by starting from the SFR function and HAR function generated by the TNG simulation, the mean SFR-HAR relation of the TNG can be reproduced via our abundance matching technique described in Sect. \ref{sec_method_AM_sfr_har} using TNG's inputs.